Next: , Previous: , Up: Top [Contents][Index]

 A - specifies standard input as input.
 This - can appear multiple times and will also open the standard input multiple times.
 The control-D normally ends the input from standard input in a console.

-The position of options compared to the position of the files makes no difference.
+The position of options compared to the position of the files makes no difference, unless the -O / --ordered-options is set.
 Files placed after -- are also used as input files and are not transferred to the argument string for use in the macro processor.

 2.4 Specifying options for emulation